By Jennifer McDougall

 Caregivers need your help.
 While many people don’t think about how much time, energy, and devotion it requires to be a caregiver, there is a desperate need for self-care for those who provide their assistance every day by making life easier for others who depend on them.

 23% of family caregivers caring for loved ones for five years or more report their health is fair or poor.

-The majority of caregivers are female (60%), but 40 percent are male.
+Most caregivers are female (60%), but 40% are male.
 Eight in 10 are taking care of one person (82%).
 They are 49 years of age, on average.
 Many caregivers care for a relative (85%), with 49 percent caring for a parent or parent-in-law.
 One in 10 provides care for a spouse.
 Higher-hour caregivers are almost four times as likely to be caring for a spouse/partner.